Janet Grieve: Education and early career

-She participated in the Ross Ice Shelf Project expedition to the central Ross Ice Shelf.
+Grieve participated in the Ross Ice Shelf Project expedition to the central Ross Ice Shelf.
 The team successfully bored through the ice shelf in 1977 to retrieve data and samples in the ice shelf cavity.
 She continued with the New Zealand Oceanographic Institute and remained when it was absorbed into National Institute of Water and Atmospheric Research.

 Science and impact

-Publishing under surnames Grieve, Bradford and Bradford-Grieve, she has made a significant contribution to the fields of biological oceanography in New Zealand and internationally.
-She is responsible for some of the very first measurements of open ocean productivity in New Zealand waters.
-Her research has extended from the subtropics to the Antarctic/Southern Ocean.
-She has researched topics such as ocean food webs and ecology, and is regarded as the global expert on copepod biosystematics.
+Publishing under surnames Grieve, Bradford and Bradford-Grieve, she made a significant contribution to the fields of biological oceanography in New Zealand and internationally.
+She was responsible for some of the first measurements of open ocean productivity in New Zealand waters.
+Her research extended from the subtropics to the Antarctic/Southern Ocean.
+She researched topics such as ocean food webs and ecology, and was regarded as the global expert on copepod biosystematics.

 Grieve was a key researcher involved in the environmental survey work that underpinned and guided the development of the Maui oil and gas production facilities within the Taranaki Bight.
 This was one of the first marine developments to consider detailed environmental management.
-In addition she was also on the Task Force group responsible for reviewing the NZ Fisheries Legislation in 1991–92.
+She was also on the Task Force group responsible for reviewing New Zealand's fisheries legislation in 1991–1992.

 Science leadership

-She was Manager of the Marine and Freshwater Division of the NZOI, DSIR (1989–91).
-She was President of the New Zealand Association of Scientists (1998–2000).
-In addition she was President of the World Association of Copepodologists (2008–11).
+Grieve was manager of the Marine and Freshwater Division of the NZOI, DSIR (1989–1991).
+She was president of the New Zealand Association of Scientists (1998–2000), and president of the World Association of Copepodologists (2008–2011).

+Death

+Grieve died in Wellington on 16 August 2025, at the age of 85.